ArchiveTeam/pastebin-grab/README.md

 ### For CentOS:

 Ensure that you have the CentOS equivalent of bzip2 installed as well.
-You will the EPEL repository to be enabled.
+You will need the EPEL repository to be enabled.

+    yum -y groupinstall "Development Tools"
-    yum -y install autoconf automake flex gnutls-devel lua-devel python-pip zlib-devel pip install --upgrade seesaw
+    yum -y install gnutls-devel lua-devel python-pip zlib-devel zstd libzstd-devel git-core gperf lua-socket luarocks texinfo git rsync gettext-devel pip install --upgrade seesaw
     [... pretty much the same as above ...]

+Tested with EL7 repositories.

+### For Fedora:

+The same as CentOS but with "dnf" instead of "yum".
+Did not successfully test compiling, so far.

 ### For openSUSE: